wayne0419/GPURayTracing/README.md

 I will give a brief introduction of the implementation of the ray tracer and then do a render speed comparison between them.

-## Implemented Features Details Of The Ray Tracer
+## Implemented Feature Details Of The Ray Tracer

 ### Anti-Aliasing